Show Me What You Got

 "Show Me What You Got" is the lead single by rap artist Jay-Z from his album Kingdom Come.

 Song information

 It is the first single from his "comeback" album Kingdom Come.
 It was produced by Just Blaze.

 The song samples "Show 'Em Whatcha Got" by Public Enemy.
-The saxophone loop heard prominently throughout the track is sampled from "Darkest Light" by the Lafayette Afro Rock Band and from Johnny Pate's "Shaft In Africa".
-The voice sample yelling "Show 'em whatcha got" is Flava Flav's from the aforementioned Public Enemy track.
+The saxophone loop heard prominently throughout the track is sampled from "Darkest Light" by the Lafayette Afro Rock Band and from Johnny Pate's Shaft in Africa.
+The voice sample yelling "Show 'em whatcha got" is Flavor Flav's from the aforementioned Public Enemy track.
 In addition to the samples, live instrumentation was performed on the track by a collective of artists known as 1500 or Nothin'.

 The song leaked onto the Internet October 6, 2006, and as a result was released officially by Roc-A-Fella Records.
 The single was released in the UK on December 4, 2006.
 The single peaked at number 8 on the Billboard Hot 100 chart.